ipselium/cpyvke/README.md

 *Usage: kd5 {start|stop|restart|list} [INTEGER]*

-* start daemon : If no [INTEGER] is provided, a new ipython kernel is created.
+* start : start daemon.
+If no [INTEGER] is provided, a new ipython kernel is created.
 [INTEGER] is the id of the connection file.
 * stop : stop daemon
 * restart : restart daemon
 * list : list available ipython kernels